Characters of the Guilty Gear series: Raven

 One of three servants to That Man.
-Little is known of him, but he does share some sort of connection with Axl Low which That Man describes as being "parallel existences" of each other.
+Born during the reign of the Holy Roman Empire in the Kingdom of Germany, Raven was an accomplished soldier with many victories in the war against a foreign country.
+However, after only a year, the campaign became unsustainable, and forced units like his to raid enemy farming villages for supplies.
+In one raid, his unit gets ambushed by enemy soldiers.
+Raven tried to flee, but was struck down by a hail of arrows and stabbed to death by these soldiers.
+But instead of dying, he woke up in a pool of his own blood with his wounds healed.
+That is when he realized he had the power of immortality.
+However, with time, Raven grew apathetic and tired of living.
+Attempting suicide many times, he even tried driving an experimental device through his skull to cut his brain stem but still failed.
+He would eventually meet with That Man and served under him.

 In the Guilty Gear novel "Lightning the Argent", Raven shows unusual battle prowess by essentially ignoring Sol's fire attacks, via regeneration, and beating Faust in an inter-dimensional battle.
-Raven is also present in several endings in Guilty Gear XX, in which one he is noted as the parallel existence of Axl Low.
+He is also present in several endings in Guilty Gear XX.
 Raven appears as a boss character as well as was made a playable character via DLC in the game Guilty Gear 2: Overture for the Xbox 360.
 In Xrd second story of -Revelator, he is entrusted by That Man to carry on his mission in his absence, due to Bedman's interference while trying to stop Justice from destroying Earth, sending him into Nightmare Theater, though immune to the effect, but had him locked within isolated space, thus unable to exit real world, which That Man found it difficult to try.
-Raven's current tasks are to find Elphelt before she merges with Justice, and to seek out Jack-O, but first they need an assistance of Sol and his party since their objectives coincide.
-Raven has been announced as a playable character for Revelator in February 2016.
+Raven was tasked to find Elphelt before she merges with Justice, and to seek out Jack-O, but first they need an assistance of Sol and his party since their objectives coincide.
+After finding Jack-O, he teleports himself and Jack-O away to await That Man's return.
+Later on he would save Ramlethal from a Gear's explosion.